TDarkShadow/iheartnewvegas/newvegassharp.md

 [**JSawyer Ultimate Edition**](https://www.nexusmods.com/newvegas/mods/61592)
 Completely reconstructed version of Josh Sawyer's jsawyer.esp, made from the ground up.
 Tweaks inconsistencies, expands compatibility, re-adds some elements of cut content, and covers additional balance issues which were missed.
 - Also install the **JSawyer Ultimate Edition - Push's Tweaks** optional file.
+- Also install [**JSawyer Ultimate Edition Patches**](https://www.nexusmods.com/newvegas/mods/61592).
+A variety of patches for mods featured in this guide.

 [**Improved Traits**](https://www.nexusmods.com/newvegas/mods/65403)
 Overhauls vanilla traits and adds two new ones.